TaitoUnited/taito-cli/docs/manual/05-configuration.md

 ### Test suite parameters

 You can define parameters for your e2e and integration test suites by using `test_TARGET_` as prefix.
-See the end of [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) file of kubernetes-template as an example.
+See the end of [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) file of full-stack-template as an example.

 ### Secret management

 Plugins require secrets to perform some of the operations.
 Secrets are configured in `taito-config.sh` using the `taito_secrets` variable and secret values can be managed with the `taito env apply:ENV` and `taito env rotate:ENV` commands.
-See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of kubernetes-template for examples.
+See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of full-stack-template for examples.

 Secret naming convention is **name.property[/namespace]:method**.
 For example: